The platforms, apps and tools I pay for (and the ones I don’t)

 CANVA PRO

-I started off with the free version but then upgraded so I could upload my brand colours, logos and fonts, use the “free” stock images and background remover (I use this quite a bit), add more team members, resize images, and have access to three times as many templates.
+I started with the free version but then upgraded so I could upload my brand colours, logos and fonts, use the “free” stock images and background remover (I use this quite a bit), add more team members, resize images, and have access to three times as many templates.

 LIFTERLMS